Bank of New York Mellon Corp

 Bank of New York Mellon was sued by two U.S. states in August over allegations that the company overcharged pension funds on foreign exchange transactions.

 The moves by Florida and Virginia escalated a legal battle over claims that custodial banks routinely overcharged their clients.
-California sued State Street Corp in 2009 over similar allegations.
+California sued State Street Corp

 The bank has strongly denied the allegations in suits related to its currency trading service and has said it will defend itself.